seanwhs/Tutorials/Django/django-htmx-tutorial.md

 * CSV exports
 * Visual analytics

-We emphasize **both “how” and “why”**, highlighting the mental models behind architecture and workflow.
+We emphasize **both “how” and “why”**, highlighting mental models behind architecture and workflow.

 ---